 - Biliary & Pancreatic Disease

 The availability of these services allows BIDMC MICU staff to evaluate and treat a wide variety of complex medical and medical-surgical diseases with state-of-the-art protocols.
 Furthermore, the availability of subspecialty consultants at BIDMC allows expertise in the care of MICU patients with complex co-existing medical conditions including pregnancy, diabetes mellitus, HIV infection, chronic liver disease, hematological and solid organ malignancies, and organ transplantaion.

 In addition to providing state-of-the art care the MICU staff at BIDMC are involved in the development and implementation of protocols to define the next generation of practice through evidence-based research.
 In addition, members of the BIDMC MICU staff facilitate clinical research performed by may of the subspecialty services.

-Communication with referring physicians is maintained thoughout the MICU course of hospitalized patients.
+Communication with referring physicians is maintained throughout the MICU course of hospitalized patients.

 For physicians interested in transferring patients to receive specialized medical care in the BIDMC MICU, please contact the Nursing Bed Facilitator who will identify the ICU attending and make a bed available for the patient.
 For contact information, please click the "Contact this Program" icon in the upper-right corner of the screen.